 Policymakers need public input to develop ideas into good policy, and nonprofits are often valued experts in our areas of specialty.
 Lobbying is one way that we can remain directly at the table for conversations that impact our mission—nonprofits can and should lobby, but there are rules and regulations that govern lobbying activities for nonprofits.

 What activities count as lobbying?

 Lobbying is defined by federal tax law as any attempt to influence specific legislation (a bill that has been introduced or a proposal that may be introduced in US Congress).
 On the other hand, advocacy involves identifying, embracing, and promoting a cause, and usually involves educating legislators on a broad issue or the operations of your nonprofit.
 There’s no limit to the amount of advocacy nonprofits can do!
 Additionally, federal law identifies five activity categories that are excluded from the definition of lobbying:

 Self-defense.
+This is VERY RARE.
+If you think you have a self-defense exclusion, please call MCN to check - chances are it is actually not a self-defense exclusion.
 Communication on any legislation that would affect an organization's existence, powers and duties, tax-exempt status, or deductibility of contributions is not lobbying (note: lobbying on budget appropriations does not fall under self-defense as defined here).

 Technical advice.
 Providing technical advice to a governmental body in response to a written request is not lobbying.